 Looking for the basic facts about afterschool such as how many children and youth participate, how many are unsupervised and how afterschool programs benefit chidlren, families and communities?
 The fact sheets below provide an overview of the basic facts used to make the case for afterschool in general and 21st Century Community Learning Centers in particular.

 An updated overview of the 21st Century Community Learning Centers (21st CCLC) program.
-See also, state-by-state chart showing funding gap for 21st CCLC, comparing funding authorized in No Child Left Behind, amount of actual funding for 2012 and the FY2013 budget.
-(Updated March 2013)
+See also, state-by-state chart showing funding for 21st CCLC, comparing amount of actual funding for 2012, funding for FY2013 and the FY2014 omnibus appropriations bill.
+(Updated March 2015)

 A summary of research findings of afterschool programs improving academic achievement, keeping kids safe and helping working families.
 (Updated January 2013)